The Working with Children Check is a Government requirement and a Football NSW condition of registration.

 A WWC number lasts 5 years.

-After completing a WWC application online, applicants then receive an APP (application) number.
-Applicants must then take their APP Number to a NSW Service Centre and show proof of identification and to complete the application process.
+After completing a WWC application online, applicants will receive an APP (application) number.
+Applicants must then take their APP Number to a NSW Service Centre and show proof of identification to complete the application process.
 Applicants for a ‘paid’ WWC will also be required to pay $80 at the NSW Service Centre.

 Q7: How long after attending a NSW Service Centre will an applicant receive a WWC Number?

 Applicants usually receive their WWC Number by email within approximately 7 days after attending a NSW Service Centre.
 Some applications can take longer if further clarification of ID or further information is required.